- Official EFT Tutorial

 - Once the intensity comes down to a manageable level you can decide for yourself whether or not it is safe to continue addressing the event.

-- If the intensity won’t come down then you should seek appropriate medical help.
+- If the intensity won’t come down then you should seek help from a well-trained EFT professional.

 This process is clearly demonstrated in the following video with Pamela.
 The issue here is rape and, while she holds herself together reasonably well during most of this episode, she would be far more intense if I wasn't tapping her all the while.
 The video comes from our Art of Delivery videos and, for perspective, begins with one of my typical narratives.

-EFT, by the way, is not the likely cause of such reactions, although it may seem that way to newcomers.
-Rather, these issues were already there, and EFT simply opened up your awareness to them the same way a movie or a stressful conversation might.
+Once more, EFT is not the cause of such reactions, although it may seem that way to newcomers.
+Rather, these issues were already there, and EFT simply opened up your awareness to them the same way a movie or a stressful conversation might or talking about your issue with somebody (a therapist).
+The tapping allows you to come out of the Freeze reaction and helps you to get through this process, so don't stop but keep tapping until you are calm again.

 Also, let me emphasize again that difficult cases like these are impossible to predict and require appropriate training.
 Untrained people should remember my earlier caveat: "Don't go where you don't belong."